 Educating & Advocating for the Disabled

-While Heidi goes to school to further her education, she works as an Adult Basic Educator and helps adults improve their basic skills in math, reading, and even with American Sign Language.
+While Heidi goes to school, she works as an Adult Basic Educator.
+Through her job, she helps adults improve their basic skills in math, reading, and even with American Sign Language.

-As a deaf and disabled woman who is a Disabilities Advocate, Heidi also has the amazing opportunity to help adults and children living with disabilities.
+Heidi is a deaf and disabled Disabilities Advocate.
+She helps other adults and children living with disabilities.
 She uses dolls that have been fitted with MIC-KEY buttons (a low-profile feeding tube) and colostomy stomas in order to help familiarize children who may be new to living with a feeding tube or an ostomy.